-California K-12 education finance is in the ninth year of the funding model "Local Control Funding Formula" (LCFF).
-The State adopted the 2021/22 budget on time.
-It included an increase of \$300 million in new Proposition 98 funding.
-K-12 deferrals were eliminated in 2021/22.
-The budget included a compounded LCFF cost-of-living adjustment of 4.07%, representing a 2020/21 adjustment of 2.31% and a 2021/22 adjustment of 1.7%, and a 1% increase in LCFF base funding for a total 5.07% LCFF increase over 2020/21 levels.
+California K-12 education finance is in the tenth year of the funding model "Local Control Funding Formula" (LCFF).
+The State adopted the 2022/23 budget on time.
+It included an increase of \$200 million in new Proposition 98 funding.
+The budget included an LCFF cost of living adjustment of 6.56%, the largest in the history of the LCFF.
+Additionally, to help schools address ongoing fiscal pressures, staffing shortages, and other operation needs, the budget included an increase to the LCFF base funding of an additional 6.28%.